dills122/Snips/Readme.md

   * version - optional parameter that currently is only for personal tracking, improved capabilities to come
 * `fetch` - `fetch <name> [language]` fetches a snippet and adds it to your clipboard
   * language - optional parameter to fetch a snippet by language, if not used the results will return the first snippet of the given name
+* `setup` - `setup` launches an editor for you to place your config json into, which will setup app       environment variables and user info.

 ## Storage Options